 Installation#

 DGAmore supports Python 3.12 and newer and is distributed as an installable package.
 It is developed and continuously tested on Linux and macOS with Python 3.12, 3.13 and 3.14; Windows is not supported.
-Because the code relies on MPI for parallelisation, the installation needs a working MPI implementation in addition to the Python dependencies.
+Because the code relies on MPI for parallelization, the installation needs a working MPI implementation in addition to the Python dependencies.

 We recommend installing DGAmore into an isolated virtual environment.
 Any environment manager works, but conda